Do I Need a REAL ID?

 • For a list of federally acceptable forms of identification, click here.

-2. Will you be over the age of 18 on May 7, 2025?
+2. Are you over the age of 18?

 Take our IDocument Guide quiz to determine what documents you need to apply for a REAL ID.